TCP8920 : Globalisation and Social Justice: Project

 Teaching Rationale And Relationship

-The pre-recorded lecture materials and expert conversations will convey broad knowledge and information in preparation for considering issues in new or different contexts.
-Project work allows students to explore planning issues in different intuitional and cultural contexts.
+Based on one of the case studies presented, the project work allows students to explore planning issues in different institutional and cultural contexts.
 Linking with students in India for discussion will engender a deeper understanding of working in another context.
 This will also enable discussion for peer-to-peer learning.

 Assessment Methods